wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

 0. Open another terminal to execute the client program.

-swagger-codegen references a custom template defined in this repo.

 <a id="UsualJMeter">
 ### 2).
 Create JMeter resources for the sample API, manually.</a>